 You should consider FTM top surgery to be permanent.
 Your breasts will essentially be gone after surgery.
 It is technically possible to create breasts again down the road with implants, but the results may very well not be promising enough to make the attempt.
 If you are not certain you’re ready for top surgery, we’ll suggest you wait and do further thinking about it.
 You can always schedule breast surgery later.

 Can I have a breast reduction without removing the entire breast?

 Yes, certainly, Dr. Jacobs can reduce the size of your breasts without removing them.
-Some people go this route feeling that smaller breasts will make them much happier in their own skin.
+Some people go this route feeling that smaller breasts will make them much happier in their own skin, while some individuals deliberately seek an androgynous appearance.
 A few choose smaller breasts thinking that they may want them completely removed later in a second operation.
 This is ok too, provided the additional scars are acceptable to the patient.

 Will my areolas shrink after surgery?

 Your areolas won’t shrink much on their own, but if you would like them reduced in size this may be done during surgery or in a separate outpatient procedure.

 Will my risk of breast cancer be affected?

 FTM top surgery will reduce your risk of breast cancer since you will have scant breast tissue remaining.
 This doesn’t mean the risk declines to zero, particularly if you have a history of cancer in your family.
 You may still need screening, especially as you get older, which may mean seeing a specialist.
 Our best advice is to talk with your primary care physician about this and plan a detection strategy that makes sense.